nightroman/PowerShellTraps/TESTS.md

 Demo scripts are accompanied with `*.test.ps1` files.
-They are collections of test tasks invoked by the standalone script [Invoke-Build.ps1]. v2.12.0 or above is recommended.
+They are collections of test tasks invoked by the standalone script [Invoke-Build.ps1]. v2.14.0 or above is required.
 Examples of using *Invoke-Build* for testing:

 Invoke the task `SomeTest` in `Some.test.ps1`: